 Showing articles associated with Sarah Gilbert

-Professor Gilbert has been a part of Oxford’s vaccine community since 1994, working closely with Professor Adrian Hill, Director of the Jenner Institute.
+Professor Gilbert holds the Saïd Professorship of Vaccinology and has been a part of Oxford’s vaccine community since 1994, working closely with Professor Adrian Hill, Director of the Jenner Institute.
 Receiving her professorship in 2010, Gilbert has spent the past decade and a half working on novel influenza vaccinations.
 She is co-founder of Oxford spinout company Vaccitech, which is continuing her work into developing a universal flu vaccine.

 What is your main area(s) of interest/expertise?

 My focus is on creating and developing DNA vaccines or modified viruses which can be used as platforms for a vaccine.
 While these vaccines could potentially be used to vaccinate against a range of conditions, my work has predominantly centred on tackling influenza.
 Two vaccines we have developed, MVA-NP+M1 and ChAdOx1 NP+M1, target Influenza A, which includes subtypes such as H1N1 (swine flu) and H3N2 (the cause of the 1968 pandemic).
 They work by creating an enhanced T cell response to multiple influenza subtypes, and can boost a typical low-level defence from T cells to the pathogens to a high level.